Wes Butters: Hits Radio Network

-Television and writing
+Television, writing and film

 Butters has appeared on many TV programmes including Never Mind the Buzzcocks, Top of the Pops, Liquid News, Celebrity Fame Academy, Record of the Year, Jacques Peretti's 50 Years of Bad Sex, Carry On Forever and BBC television news, in addition to a range of children's programmes.
 As a voice-over, he has been heard on An Audience with Take That, An Audience with Lionel Richie and The Brit Awards, as well as the Top of the Pops rundown and ads for Asda.
-He also appeared as himself announcing Billy Mack - the character played by Bill Nighy - as the Christmas number one in Richard Curtis' 2003 romantic comedy Love Actually.
+He also appeared as himself announcing Billy Mack—the character played by Bill Nighy—as the Christmas number one in Richard Curtis's 2003 romantic comedy Love Actually.

 Butters has written for a number of newspapers (including The Guardian), while his debut book, a biography of Carry On actor Kenneth Williams, came out in October 2008.
 Published by HarperCollins, Kenneth Williams Unseen was selected by Roger Lewis as one of The Daily Express Books of the Year.
 He also wrote the two-part documentary The Pain of Laughter – The Last Days of Kenneth Williams for BBC Radio 4, broadcast in April 2008, which is available on his website.

-On its release in May 2010, his second book, Whatshisname, The Life and Death of Charles Hawtrey, was the number one selling biography on Amazon.
+In May 2010, his second book, Whatshisname, The Life and Death of Charles Hawtrey, was released.

+Butters directed and edited the 2025 documentary The Last Years of Kenneth Williams..